Vascular Catheterization Frequently Asked Questions

 How do I secure the catheter in place once in the vessel?

-The catheter is secured in place by tying both the rostral and caudal sutures around it.
-The caudal suture is tied over the catheter and vessel.
-The rostral suture, which was used to ligate the vessel, is then tied over the catheter itself.
+The catheter is secured in place by tying both the proximal and distal sutures around it.
+The proximal suture is tied over the catheter and vessel.
+The distal suture, which was used to ligate the vessel, is then tied over the catheter itself.

 What type of suture material should I use to ligate the vessel and to secure the catheter once in the vessel?

-Non absorbable suture must be used for these purposes.
-Silk is used as it provides the best knot security for a non absorbable suture.
+Non absorbable suture must be used and silk is the best option as it provides the optimal knot security for a non absorbable suture.
 6.0 silk works very well for these applications in both mice and rats.

 Should I use the right or left jugular vein for catheterization?

 The jugular on the animal’s right side should be used for catheterization.
-When accessing the right atrium, the right jugular vein is a more direct, shorter route compared to the left jugular vein.
+The right jugular vein has a more direct, shorter route compared to the left jugular vein when the catheter is directed toward the right atrium.

 Should I use the right or left carotid artery for catheterization?